-This profile is designed such that all messages conforming to it will be a (true) subset of WS-Trust [WST] 1.3 conforming messages.
-The XML name space prefixes used in this profile (e.g. wsu, ds, wst, wsa, wsp) have the same value and meaning as in WS-Trust 1.3 (not repeated here).
-The only exception is the use of the <wst14:ActAs> element which is borrowed from WS-Trust 1.4 since there is no element in WS-Trust 1.3 with the required semantics.
+This profile is designed such that all messages conforming to it will be a (true) subset of WS-Trust [WST] conforming messages.
+The XML name space prefixes used in this profile (e.g. wsu, ds, wst, wsa, wsp) have the same value and meaning as in WS-Trust (not repeated here).
+The profile is compatible with both WS-Trust version 1.3 and 1.4 - the only exception is the use of the <wstl4:ActAs> element which does not exist in WS-Trust 1.3.